Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Availability

 \subsection{\textbf{Acknowledgments}}

 The work of the first author was funded by the Slovenian Research Agency through a young researcher grant (B\v{S}).
-The work of other authors was supported by the Slovenian Research Agency (ARRS) core research program P2-0103 and P6-0411, and research projects J7-7303, L7-8269, and N2-0078 (financed under the ERC Complementary Scheme).
+The work of other authors was supported by the Slovenian Research Agency (ARRS) core research programs P2-0103 and P6-0411, and research projects J7-7303, L7-8269, and N2-0078 (financed under the ERC Complementary Scheme).
+The work was also supported by European Union's Horizon 2020 research and innovation programme under grant agreement No 825153, project EMBEDDIA (Cross-Lingual Embeddings for Less-Represented Languages in European News Media).